 Many questions remain about Knud.
-Did Knud obtain United States citizenship?
 Why and how did he leave Norway?
+How did he travel to and when did he arrive in Minnesota?
 Why did he volunteer, how did he feel about being shot at and about shooting at others and what were his emotions at and after the end of the war?
-What did he do and where did he go from the time he mustered out in 1865 to the time he purchased property in Dakota Territory in 1885?
-Why were 3 of his children living with another family, Knud and Julia Otterson during the 1880 census - where were their parents, Knud and Annie?
+What happened from the time he mustered out in 1865 to the time he purchased property in Dakota Territory in 1885?
 Why did he buy property instead of homesteading?
-Who was Annie, where was she from?
-How did he and Annie meet and where did they marry?
-Most of these questions and more no longer have answers!
+Did Knud become United States citizen?